ktcelestial/ktcelestial/README.md

 - 🌱 I’m currently learning the Full Stack environment around Java Spring Boot, Databases and frontend JSX/React.js.
 - 🤔 I’m looking for help with testing and more ideas for more projects!
 - 💬 Ask me about my thoughts on AI in the development world and how to utilize it for the better.
-- 📫 How to reach me: LinkedIn: https://www.linkedin.com/in/jahquan-williams/
+- 📫 How to reach me - LinkedIn: https://www.linkedin.com/in/jahquan-williams/
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I'm an amputee and cancer survivor; cancer-free for 20+ years!
 Learn more about cancer awareness and fundraising here: https://www.cancer.org/involved/fundraise/relay-for-life.html